talee/mutationobserver-breaks-cdatasection/README.md

 Demo page: https://talee.github.io/mutationobserver-breaks-cdatasection/.
 See [test.js](test.js).

+## Workarounds
 Workaround is to use MutationEvents, which is deprecated.
+A working MutationObserver polyfill that does this is https://github.com/webcomponents/webcomponentsjs/releases (the built file is in the source download).

+## Browser versions

 This tests were done on IE 11 with the following versions:

 ```
 Version: 11.0.9600.17843.